How to Book an Appointment

 Preparing for your Appointment

-So, your appointment is booked and confirmed!
+Our appointment is booked and confirmed!
 Great!
 Its always best to be prepared for your appointment so we don't have any starting issues or potentially have to reschedule.
-It is best to come to your appointment alone.
+It is best to come to your appointment alone, but one guest is fine.
 Remember to get plenty of sleep the night before hand, be hydrated, and have breakfast/a meal before coming in.
 It's always a good idea to bring extra water and a snack for yourself for the duration of the appointment.
-Unfortunately I cannot tattoo over bruises, abrasions, cuts, rashes, etc on the skin.
+I cannot tattoo over bruises, abrasions, cuts, rashes, etc on the skin.
 This is very important!
 If the area you'd like to have the tattoo on has any of these issues please let me know so we can reschedule.
 Please remember to bring proper ID, temporary IDs are not accepted. (also it does not matter how old you are/I know you are, it is still required that I take a copy of a form of legal ID).
 Please make sure your schedule is flexible around the appointment.
 Although I try to be precise on the timing, (if requested an estimate), setting up, preparing the stencil, placement, etc can all take extra time and this is not a process to be rushed.
-If you are 15 minutes late or more to your appointment with no call or email about this (things happen sometimes, but a call is always appropriate) you will lose your deposit and possibly your appointment.
+If you are 15 minutes late or more to your appointment with no call or email about this (things happen sometimes, but a call is always appropriate) you will lose your retainer and possibly your appointment.
 If you have any questions about how to be properly prepared further please feel free to ask while we correspond.

-Consultations and Designs
+Consultations and Design Process

-Emails and Wait Time
+Emails and Schedule